The Contestant (2023 film): Release

 The Contestant had its world premiere at the 2023 Toronto International Film Festival.
 It also screened at the Camden International Film Festival.
 In November 2023, Hulu acquired U.S. distribution rights to the documentary, and released it on May 2, 2024.
+As of January 2026, it is available on BBC iPlayer, and is stated to be available for over a year.

 Reception

-On the review aggregator website Rotten Tomatoes, 93% of 41 critics gave the film a positive review, with an average rating of 7.2/10.
+On the review aggregator website Rotten Tomatoes, 92% of 52 critics gave the film a positive review.
 The website's consensus reads, "A transfixing depiction of abject cruelty, The Contestant raises a series of thought-provoking questions about human behavior, even if it leaves most of them largely unexplored."
-On Metacritic, the film holds a weighted average score of 71 out of 100 based on 12 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a weighted average score of 67 out of 100 based on 14 critics, indicating "generally favorable reviews".

+David Fear, in Rolling Stone, called the film "both a thought-provoking take on the lengths people go to achieve fame and fortune, and one hell of a wild ride." and "what sounds like a potential breakout documentary hit."